Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 We see that a `RenderTask` actually bundles the following objects:
 + a `Shape`, which is the shape being rendered
-+ a `Shader`, which is a shader program containing a vertex- and fragment- shader
++ a `Shader`, which is a shader program containing a vertex- and fragment-shader
 + a `GLTransform`, which is a spatial transform that will be applied to the shape using the vertex shader
 + a `BlendMode`, which governs which type of blending will take place during the [blit step](https://en.wikipedia.org/wiki/Bit_blit)

 Using these four components, `RenderTask` gathers all objects necessary to render a shape to the screen.
 All components except for the `Shape` are *optional*.
 If not specified, a default value will be used instead.
-This is what allows less experienced users to fully ignore shaders, transforms and blend modes, simply calling `RenderTask(shape)` will take care of everything for us.
+This is what allows less experienced users to fully ignore shaders, transforms, and blend modes, simply calling `RenderTask(shape)` will take care of everything for us.

 ---